 The Open Source product Wireshark is a well-known packet analyzer.
 It is a must-have tool for all network engineers when troubleshooting application and network issues.

-However, with these turbo-charged gigabit Ethernet networks, the high level of application virtualization (i.e. micro-services) and multiple security zones/segments in a hybrid data-center, troubleshooting can be a real challenge; it is more like searching for a needle-in-the-hay-stack!
+However, with these turbo-charged gigabit Ethernet networks, the high level of application virtualization (i.e. micro-services) and multiple security zones/segments in a data-center, troubleshooting can be a real challenge; it is more like searching for needles-in-the-hay-stack!

 What you will learn

 In this one-day training, you will learn different ways of troubleshooting application issues in these kind of infrastructures; all supported with Wireshark.

 We have a real packed agenda for the day: